JulianLang/faketastic/docs/overview.md

 - [ArchitectFns](./attached-fns/architect-fns.md)
 - [ProcessorFns](./attached-fns/processor-fns.md)

 ### Architects

-Architect functions restructure the [build-tree](./topics/build-mechanism.md), thus indirectly affecting the result-value.
-They are not concerned with the actual value they are attached to, but with the shape of the result-value.

-For example, the `quantity` architect multiplies the [build-tree](./topics/build-mechanism.md) node it is attached and turns it into an `array`-type node.
-This changes a single-value result to be a multiple-value result.
+Architect functions are only affecting the [build-tree](./topics/build-mechanism.md) in which their associated property is located.
+They do not touch the result-value of the property itself, but rather moves/copies/removes it structurally within the [build-tree](./topics/build-mechanism.md).
+For example, the `quantity` architect multiplies the [build-tree](./topics/build-mechanism.md) node it is attached to and turns it into an `array`-type node.
+This way, it changes a single-value result to be a multiple-value result being wrapped within an array.
 These kinds of work are done by architect functions.

 - [Overview: ArchitectFns](./attached-fns/architect-fns.md)
   - [quantity architect](./attached-fns/quantity.md)